A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Correlations of n-points

 \section{Correlations of n-points}

 In this section, we apply the cluster expansion developed in Sections~\ref{sec: polymers} and \ref{sec: convergence} and the site estimates proved in Section~\ref{sec: point-estimates} to obtain an upper bound to the $n$-point correlations of the long-range one-dimensional ferromagnetic Ising model with a homogeneous boundary condition.
 That is, we are interested in estimating where $A$ is an arbitrary subset of $\Lambda$.
-Since $A$ is finite, by Theorem~\ref{theo: convergence-cluster-expansion}, the function is analytic.
-Therefore, for any $a\in A$, we have where $\partial_a\equiv\partial/\partial h_a$.
-A standard argument (see Chapter 2 of \cite{Malyshev1991-yo}) gives us where $\partial_A\equiv \prod_{a\in A}\partial_a$.
+Note that if $A=\{x,y\}$, then